 ??
 MORE, OR RICHER, RESOURCES ??

 ‘Farms like mine’ (i.e. matched to closest-peers) gives a better framework for comparison precisely because the peer set is closer - in scale and mix of enterprises, tenure, proximity and so forth - to ‘my farm’ than to the broader industry aggregates in farm-type-categories.

+By matching farms more closely to a peer set any differences identified between the KPI of the benchmarking farm and the peer set are more likely to arise from management decisions that can be altered rather than from differences in farm characteristics that are not under management control.

+It also increases the probability that identified differences represent real differences arising from management choices made on the farm rather than simply statistical anomalies.

 It will also be perceived as closer by farm managers and thus will make benchmarking more attractive, as a management technique.
 Key performance indicators, such as cost per litre of milk or per tonne of wheat, become more meaningful because the comparison is made to a more relevant set (with similar production structure), than is the case for comparisons with standard farm type groupings.

 These improvements are reflected in the, reduced, dispersion and likely systematic bias in values to be benchmarked (compared).
 For example in the reduction in variability of the Farm Income indicator above.
 Peer-matching leads to groupings that feature farms - that do not include features found in the aggregate farm type categories.
 For example values from i) other very distant regions (which differ in climate, soils and markets); from ii) other sizes and iii) scales of operation; and, as we know, from iv) the presence of atypical enterprises.
 The improved matching is also likely to manifest itself in management effects: ‘farms like mine’ are more likely to have more in common from a ‘management-decision-making’ perspective.